Bathroom Style Trends: Sliding Barn Doors

 Frosted Glass For Privacy

 If you don’t have frosted glass in your shower door now, you probably did while growing up or have seen the style in a friend or family member’s home.
-Most homeowners prefer a frosted glass door for the shower because it lets in light while also keeping the shower area private from the rest of the bathroom, and a sliding barn door can do just that while also bringing a unique sense of style to the space.
+Most homeowners prefer a frosted glass door for the shower because it lets in light while also keeping the shower area private from the rest of the bathroom, and a sliding barn door can do just that while also bringing a unique sense of style to the space which is usually a quality and effectiveness we see with Crittal doors that offer a lot of practicality.

 Mirrors For Style